santiagoaloi/santiagoaloi/README.md

 ## 🥇 Sponsor

-If you feel generous and wanna put a smile on my face [become a sponsor](https://github.com/sponsors/santiagoaloi)
+ If you happen to benefit from my work, you can support me financially via [GitHub Sponsors ](https://github.com/sponsors/santiagoaloi)